-Subsidence due to LWs 17 - 20 will have a negligible effect on in-channel storage when compared to existing conditions (Figure 3-10 and Figure 3-11).
+Subsidence due to LWs 17 - 20 will have a negligible effect on in-channel storage when compared to existing conditions (Figure 3-13 and Figure 3-14).
 The impact of subsidence due to LWs 17 - 20 on flow in North Wambo Creek is minimal.
-As demonstrated in Table 3-3, the greatest change is a reduction in flow volume of 0.86%.
+As demonstrated in Table 3-3, the greatest change is a reduction in flow volume of 0.33% (previously 0.86%).
 The impact on volume generally decreases as the magnitude of the design flood event increases (as the subsidence driven storage volume does not increase).